flussonic/mse-player/README.md

 - **play(from?: UtcOrLive, videoTrack?: Track, audioTrack?: Track) => Promise<any>** - start playing.

-  Return a Promise.
-Resolved if HTMLMediaElement.play() will be resolved[HTMLMediaElement.play() Returns a Promise](https://developers.google.com/web/updates/2016/03/play-returns-promise).
+  Return a `Promise`.
+Resolved if HTMLMediaElement.play() resolved([HTMLMediaElement.play() Returns a Promise](https://developers.google.com/web/updates/2016/03/play-returns-promise)).
 Overwise rejected with error message.

   if you do autoplay="true" muted="false" video.
-The `play` will be rejected[Autoplay Policy Changes](https://developers.google.com/web/updates/2017/09/autoplay-policy-changes)
+The `play` will be rejected([Autoplay Policy Changes](https://developers.google.com/web/updates/2017/09/autoplay-policy-changes))

   For resolve this behaviour you can mute the video before playing.
 Or you can process play's rejection and show play button.

 - **pause()** - send `pause` command by websocket